André from Armenia (ESC Athens 2006) Photo: © eurovisionlive

 Rosa Linn from Armenia Photo: ROBERT KOLOYAN

-Armenia’s participation in the Eurovision Song Contest has not been without controversy.
-In 2012, the country opted not to participate in the contest held in Baku, Azerbaijan due to political tensions between the two countries.
-This was a disappointment, as the ESC aims to promote music and cultural exchange without political influence.
-In 2020, Armenia was set to be represented by Athena Manoukian in Rotterdam, but the contest was cancelled due to the COVID-19 pandemic.
-Like all other countries, Armenia was forced to take a pause in its ESC participation.
+Armenia’s involvement in the Eurovision Song Contest has been marked by moments of controversy.
+In 2012, the country made the decision to abstain from participating in the contest hosted in Baku, Azerbaijan, citing political tensions between the two nations.
+This move was disappointing, as the ESC endeavours to foster music and cultural interchange free from political considerations.
+Then, in 2020, Armenia was poised to be represented by Athena Manoukian in Rotterdam, but the contest was abruptly cancelled due to the COVID-19 pandemic.
+Like all other participating countries, Armenia was compelled to halt its ESC involvement temporarily.

 Biggest successes